 Sleeping with many women – bad.
 Not being monogamous – bad.
 Being rough and choking girls during sex – bad.
-Hitting them – worse.
+Hitting them (with consent) – worse.
 Raping them (with consent) – the worst!

 Not only was my programming telling me I was wrong but because I had drifted so far from “normal” I had nothing anchoring me.